Why Committed Men Lose Interest ~ The ONLY 3 Reasons

 2. What are his options?

-This one is even harder to stomach: He will stay with you so long as he thinks you're his best option.
+This one is even harder to stomach: He will stay committed to you so long as he thinks you're his best option.
 And you're doing the same of course, even if you don't like thinking of it in those brutal terms.

 If you're his only option, then he's likely to try to make things work whatever the problems.
 This is one reason women stay in abusive relationships; tragically, they are unable to see any alternative.